 Image showing analysis of energy usage for a week.

-FOCUSWRX’s overall objective is to help you turn the effective behaviours into habits so that you achieve a work pattern that enable sustainable high performance, while supporting well-being.
+FOCUSWRX’s overall objective is to help you use data to determine your most effective behaviours.
+You learn how to turn these effective behaviours into habits, so that you achieve a work pattern that enables sustainable high performance, while supporting your well-being.
+The data also helps you quantify the impact of your efforts.

-By forming effective habits, you automate the key behaviours that maintain a balance in your body battery, promoting the effective use of your cognitive functions.
-This provides you with the optimal brain functioning to implement the top 10 skills for thriving in the current and future world of work.
+By forming effective habits, you automate the key behaviours that maintain a balance in your body battery and promote the effective use of your cognitive functions.
+This provides you with the optimal brain functioning to implement the top skills, while thriving in the current and future world of work.